Synthetixio/SIPs/SCCP/sccp-87.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-The current cap was configured to sUSD 30 million in [SCCP-85](https://sips.synthetix.io/SCCP/sccp-85) of which sUSD 28 million is currently utilized in shorts and borrows, so there is not much room for new users to take loans or short available assets.
+The current cap was configured to sUSD 30 million in [SCCP-85](https://sips.synthetix.io/SCCP/sccp-85) of which sUSD 28 million is currently utilized in shorts and borrows, so there is not much room for new users to take loans or shorts.

 ## Abstract